 There are several strategies you can use to produce initial models.
-One strategy (stochastic gradient descent) can actually work with raw particle sets, and doesn't even require classaverages.
-The strategy outlined here is the traditional initial model generator in EMAN2.
+One strategy (stochastic gradient descent) can actually work with raw particle sets, and doesn't even require class-averages.
+The strategy outlined here uses the traditional initial model generator in EMAN2.
 Feel free to experiment with the others.